- 4-6 pastured lamb shanks seasoned with sea salt, pepper, cumin and cinnamon

 - 2 cups red wine

-- 4-5 cups water or stock (enough to almost cover shanks)
+- 4-5 cups chicken stock or water (enough to almost cover shanks)

 - 2 bay leaves